stelzinga/MF/Management_Framework.md

 - Fraud: any form of deception to gain something unlawfully or at least unfairly, or to deprive an individual in the Venture or the entire Venture some legal right or commercial opportunity.
 - Other: there are Risks often specific to each industry e.g., in biotechnology the risk of a virus escaping.

 Risk is an undesirable consequence of conducting Operations and Management within a non-controllable Environment.
-Its minimisation through Risk Management is an important responsibility of a Manager and expressed within the Goal  "Perform oversight".
-Risk is also the focus of certain Business Functions like Risk, Quality Assurance and Quality Control (different names, similar objective).
+Its minimisation through Risk Management is an important responsibility of a Manager.
+Risk is also the focus of the Business Functions Risk sometimes also called Quality Assurance or Quality Control.
 It is important to note that depending on the Venture, Risk is fundamental or incidental to the Venture.
 For example, in Financial Institutions Risk is fundamental and the very active management of Risk is core throughout Operations.
 The same is true for pharmaceutical, airplane and car manufacturing companies for example.
 On the other hand for a small furniture manufacturer Risk is more incidental to Operations, and it can be -partially- managed through insurance.
 ________________________________________
 ## Management
-Management, or Managing, focuses on a person, called *Manager*, proactively using Tools to continuously fund, enable and deploy Resources at a Cost to assure the continuous production, oversight *and* improvement of Operations in order for Services to be delivered to Clients yielding Revenue despite constraints emanating from the Environment.
+Management, or Managing, focuses on a person, called *Manager*, proactively assuring the availability of enough Capital to finance the Cost of the Resources that assure the Run and Change of the Operation's Processes in order for Services to be delivered to Clients yielding Revenue whilst containing and reducing Risk.
 The above summary is essentially an alternative view of the Profile.
 To achieve it, Management consists of continuously and interchangeably performing four *Management Functions* called *Planning*, *Organising*, *Leading* and *Controlling* or *POLC* (Rutter, 2003), (Loyd et al, 2020), (University of Ohio, 2010), (Poff et al, 2023).
-Whereas the POLC are commonly understood to constitute the four core functions a Manager performs, the amount of time spent on each, as well as the detail required to be covered can vary depending on the Venture.
+Whereas the POLC are commonly understood to constitute the four core *functions* a Manager performs, the amount of time spent on each, as well as the detail required to be covered varies depending on the Venture.
 The Profile aims at defining these four functions more holistically such that it provides guidance to Managers in the context of the overall structure of a Venture.
+Management applies part or whole of the four POLC to Operations first and foremost, but also applies to them to key topics or themes that affect Operations, or the entire Venture transversely.
+Such themes are, for example, the Financial aspects of running Operations, Human Resources, Risk across all its different angles, or the complex aspects of selling which products to which Clients through Marketing.
+These themes are commonly referred to as *Business Functions*..

-Management As Goal
+### Management As Goal
-As was discussed in the Profile Overview, Management is one of the four key Run Goals of a Venture.
+As discussed in the Profile Overview, Management is one of the four key Run Goals of a Venture.
 It makes sense to have Management central to the Goals of a Company, as without Management the Venture will not sustain.

-Management and Resources
+### Management and Resources
 In the Profile Tree, there is no mention of Staff, Assets, or Suppliers under Management.
 Yet, Management is performed by Staff, requires certain Assets, and often Suppliers are used.
-Although Management consumes certainly some Assets, this consumption is minor compared to the consumption in Operations.
+Although Management consumes certainly some Assets, this consumption is in general minor compared to Operations.
 Assets that are specific to Management are the Tools.
-Lastly, Suppliers for Management are effectively the Business Functions.
+Lastly, Suppliers for Management are effectively the Business Functions (see also below).

-Management vs Governance
+### Management vs Governance
 Often the term Governance is used separately from, or in combination with, Management.
-Depending on the context used they mean different things.
-These different interpretations can be expressed as function of one or more Management Functions, or specific deliverables within the Management Functions.
-Below follow two cases, but other interpretations are possible:
+Depending on the context in which these terms are used they mean different things.
+These different interpretations can be expressed as function of one or more Management Functions.
+Below follow two interpretations, but others are possible:

 - Scholarly view :
     - Governance = Planning + Organising
     - Management = Leading + Controlling